 Table 1 PZT Electrical Characteristics

 Voltage Up to 400 volts DC

 Current The power supplies are typically capable of

-greater than 10 milli-Amperes, generally

-less than 100 milli-Amperes
+up to several hundred milli-Amperes

 Capacitance Capacitance values (for stored energy

 calculation) can range from a few pico-

 farads, up to a micro-farad.

 Miscellaneous There is not typically much AC content

 riding on the DC bias for a PZT.
 A few

 volts peak to peak are normal.